 If you subscribe to a YouTube channel, then you'll be able to follow that YouTube user's activity.
 You'll never miss when their next big video goes live!
-See our tutorial on how to subscribe to a YouTube channel to learn how to do it.

 Or, you can create your own channel and express yourself with playlists, artwork, information, videos, and more!
 Head over to our tutorial on how to make a YouTube channel for further instructions.

 If you have a video or two that you'd like to show off on YouTube, you can post it on your channel.
 Give it a title and a description, and decide who can see it.
 Or, choose advanced options, such as what category that your video falls under, or if people are allowed to comment on or rate your video.
 You can even upload multiple videos at once, or create your own on the spot!

 YouTube is a way to watch videos on almost anything, whenever it's convenient for you.
 It's almost always free, and you only need the Internet!
 You can rate or comment on what you watch, and you can even upload your own videos for other people to watch.
 You can even get paid if your videos get popular enough!

 YouTube is also a great way to pass the time and get a daily laugh.
 There is so much interesting and compelling content on YouTube, so you’re guaranteed to find something that fascinates you.
 And did you know that TechBoomers is on YouTube?
 We have videos for many of the tutorials we offer on our website, giving you another way to learn about popular websites and apps quickly.
 Check them all out at www.youtube.com/techboomers!